-Copenhagen's beloved symbol is The Little Mermaid, known and loved by all around the world.
-Created by Danish author Hans Christian Andersen, her statue sits on a rock in Copenhagen harbour awaiting her love to come.
+Copenhagen's beloved symbol is The Little Mermaid, known and beloved by all around the world.
+Based on the fairy-tale by the same name of Hans Christian Andersen, her statue sits on a rock in Copenhagen harbour awaiting her love to come.
 Her importance is surely proof that Danes are real romantics at heart!

 What could be more romantic than strolling hand-in-hand through winding cobbled streets, discovering new sights and hidden wonders together?
 This is what's waiting for you in Copenhagen - a modern city in a maneagable size.
 With only one million inhabitants, Copenhagen is compact and easy to get around.
 You'll find that you can cover all Copenhagen's most popular sights and attractions in a weekend without the need to rush!

 Around Valentine's Day, you'll find a lot of Copenhagen restaurants offer special romantic menus and deals.
 But February in Copenhagen offers you way more than fine dining by candlelight!
 The city is buzzing with the festivals and events of Wondercool, a whole month devoted to cultural happenings, from food and fashion to jazz and museums after dark.

 Head to one of the Copenhagen's most fascinating museums,Thorvaldsen’s Museum, to see the well-known work entitled ‘Cupid and Psyche’.
 Cupid is waiting with his bow and arrow to make sure you'll be lucky in love!
 It is located right by the grand parliament building, Christiansborg Palace, and the canals where you can enjoy a relaxed tour of Copenhagen from the water.